Revamping the tipping experience.

 To balance supply and demand, I designed contextual experiences that encouraged shoppers to go online during high-demand periods—like rainy weather—by highlighting peak earning opportunities and higher tip potential.
 This motivated shoppers to deliver when they were needed most.

-The new tipping framework led to increased earnings, and shoppers feeling much more appreciated
+The new tipping framework led to increased earnings, and shoppers feeling much more appreciated.

 ✅ Significant increase in the overall tip percentage across orders